 When a baby leaves the womb, where it has been suspended and submerged in amniotic fluid as it gestates, its body is composed of seventy-five percent water.
 Water is used in the human body for a variety of functions.
 It helps us to salivate, enables our cells to develop, multiply and survive, lubricates our joints, helps deliver oxygen to our organs and even acts as a shock absorber shielding our brain and spinal cord.
 When you start to do a little research you begin to realise the extent to which water is essential to us.
 If you’ve ever wondered why our bodies change so much as we grow older, it’s because the amount of water in our system reduces.
 When we reach adulthood our body is 60% water and thus the process of aging could perhaps be better described as drying-up.
 If you eat a lot of junk food you’re likely to speed up this process.
 This is because fat tissue contains less water than lean tissue.
 Conversely, routine swimming allows you to build-up a broader, more muscular physique, commonly called the swimmer’s body.
 This allows you to produce more water, which, in turn, is used for all those vital processes being carried out inside you.
 Therefore swimming allows the body and mind to run more smoothly.
 It essentially lubricates your autonomic nervous system.
 Just as long as you remember to drink between four to six pints of water a day and spend a good amount of time swimming.

 I’m still not entirely sure how I feel about the question at hand.
 I know that, for me, being in the water brings me closer to a feeling of relaxed oneness though.
-At times my mind empties and my body seems to go on independently.
-In those moments I feel as though I am in the right place - in touch with God, I daresay, or at least in touch with whatever God has survived the modern day winds of digital reason.
 I also know that swimming can lessen the laden pressures of modern anxieties and depression.
 It isn’t just some trendy, arbitrary band-aid for deep psychological bullet-wounds.
 Swimming outdoors is a form of meditation.
 There are surprising similarities between the steps involved in endurance swimming and those that lead you into the practice of yoga.
 Both disciplines utilise a combination of physical strain, rythmic breathing and deep concentration, allowing you to escape your surface thoughts and practice mindfulness.
 Swimming has even been proven to strengthen the hippocampus and improve your powers of learning and memory.
 Indeed, over time this cross-patterning, bilateral action increases the amount of information being passed along the band of nerve fibres connecting the right and left hemispheres of your brain.
 This facilitates greater communication between the two, activating both hemispheres of the brain simultaneously.

 If you’d like to begin your own study, why not head for a swim and spend some time afterwards thinking about how you feel?
 Lots of swimmers find that they leave the water with an intense high - an endorphin hit that rushes through your entire body.
 I often get it when I’m walking home from a long swim.
 Suddenly my whole body becomes more bouyant and my mind relaxes.
 You feel like you’ve accomplished something - that the air is a little fresher and the world is a little more open than it was before.